QuixThe2nd/ProntoLM/README.md

 ProntoLM is a novel approach to machine learning & language models.
 The goal when creating this was to create something that is machine learning by definition, using the simplest approach possible.
 For context, this README is larger than the codebase itself.

 I very much doubt this project will ever have a real use case.
 I created this because I love experimenting with novel ideas.
 I don't plan on maintaining this project, though I probably will randomly commit improvements when I have bursts of dopamine/motivation to work on it.
 For those who love tinkering with projects like this, I encourage you to fork this project.
 I'd love to see how you can improve it.
-Feel free to send in a PR if you've improved on this project, if it's good, I'll accept it.
+Feel free to send a PR if you've improved on this project.
+If it's good, I'll accept it.

+P.S.
+If you're looking for ideas on how to improve Pronto, keep reading.
+I've listed many of the floors/limitations of Pronto.

 ## What is ProntoLM?